galaxyproject/planemo/docs/_writing_cwl_intro.rst

 The ``tool_init`` command can take various complex arguments - but three two most basic ones are shown above ``--cwl``, ``--id`` and ``--name``.
-The ``--cwl`` flag simply tells Planemo to generate a Common Workflow Language tool. ``--id`` is a short identifier for this tool and it should be unique across all tools.
+The ``--cwl`` flag tells Planemo to generate a Common Workflow Language tool. ``--id`` is a short identifier for this tool and it should be unique across all tools.
 ``--name`` is a short, human-readable name for the the tool - it corresponds to the ``label`` attribute in the CWL tool document.